 Many people think that a house cat is the answer to their mouse infestation problems.
 Is this fact or fiction?

-Although your pet is a great help in keeping rodents away from your home, don’t rely on them too much to stop an invasion.
-Instead, you should use a professional mouse extermination service.
+While your pet can be a great help in keeping rodents out of your home, don’t rely too heavily on your pet to stop an invasion and instead call in a professional mouse exterminator.

-While some cats will hunt mice, here are 5 reasons why your feline won’t help you get rid of a mouse problem:
+Although some cats will hunt mice, EExterminateur explains 5 reasons why your cat won’t help you get rid of a mouse problem:

 1. Cats can’t reach mouse nests